All Episodes

 But that isn't what we think of NOVA.

-Well, I've had a number of people say that now, no matter what NOVA program they're looking at, they don't necessarily trust the science that's being presented.
+Well, I have had a number of people say that now, no matter what NOVA program they're looking at, they don't necessarily trust the science that's being presented.

-driven because of who they were to do anything but tried to do an objective
+But see, they weren't driven, because of who they were, to do anything but try to do an objective program.

 That's exactly what the program was.

-I feel sometimes if we If we make too many, for myself, if I make too many specific accusations that I can't back up with anything except a gut feeling, then I look a little foolish.
+I feel sometimes if we make too many, for myself, if I make too many specific accusations that I can't back up with anything except the gut feeling, then I look a little foolish.

 Let me tell you a pretty interesting story.